 Fuchsia is a genus of more than 100 species of deciduous or evergreen shrubs or small trees in the family Onagraceae, native to Central America and South America.

 Fuchsia is greatly appreciated for its highly ornamental, attractive and usually pendant flowers in combinations of red, white, pink and purple.
 Today, fuchsia is one of the most cultivated ornamental plants in the world.

-These plants were discovered at the end of 17th century and named in honor of the famous German botanist Leonhart Fuchs.
+These plants were discovered at the end of 17th century and named in honor of the famous German botanist Leonhart Fuchs (1501–1566).

 Fuchsia is a symbol of elegance, good taste, confiding love and amiability.

-While Fuchsia usually grows in the form of shrub, Fuchsia excorticata grows as a tree.
+While Fuchsia usually grows in the form of shrub, Fuchsia excorticata can also grow as a tree.

 Maori, the indigenous Polynesian people of New Zealand, were using blue pollen from the flowers of Fuchsia excorticata as a source of make-up.